huypham10/karabiner_windows/README.md

-This is to map windows keyboard shortcuts for macOS
+This is to map windows keyboard shortcuts for macOS (for personal use)